 New Team, Same Gretzky

-During the game, he centers a line made up of his former teammate Jari Kurri and his current linemate Luc Robitaille.
+Gretzky centered a line of his former teammate Jari Kurri and his current linemate Luc Robitaille.
 The Great One scored a goal and picked up two assists as the Campbell Conference beat the Wales Conference 9-5.
-He is named the game’s MVP, which was a popular choice in front of his former fan base.
+He is named the game’s MVP, a popular choice in front of his former fan base.
 He gave the car that came with the award to his good friend and a teammate with the Oilers, Dave Semenko.

 A Foursome of Firsts